is a computer program for phylogenetic analysis written by David

 and editing data and phylogenies, and for producing tree diagrams

-MacClade's source to become open
+MacClade's source is now open and available

 MacClade's 25th Birthday!
 21 June 2011

 MacClade will not work under MacOS X 10.7 or later versions of the MacOS

 Apple is dropping support for older programs like MacClade in the next version of their operating system, MacOS 10.7 (codenamed "Lion"), which is expected to be released summer 2011.

 Thus, MacClade will not work on machines with that operating system installed.
 If you are using MacOS 10.7, we suggest you explore Mesquite instead.